 The Student Interest Group in Neurology, SIGN, is an interest group intended to promote medical student awareness and interest in the clinical neuroscience.
 This group hosts a series of lectures, career seminars, clinical case reviews on core and cutting edge topics in the neuroscience field.
 Contact Ann Augustine, SIGN faculty advisor, or Andrew Ng, SIGN president, for more information.
 Learn More

-Department faculty are actively involved in didactic lectures and seminars, laboratory rotations and serve as mentors for graduate students in The Neuroscience Graduate Program, as well as programs in the Graduate Medical Sciences.
+Department faculty are actively involved in didactic lectures, seminars, journal clubs, laboratory rotations and serve as research mentors for predoctoral trainees in The Neuroscience Graduate Program, as well as programs in the Graduate Medical Sciences.
 See COURSE LIST for a full list of courses.

-Faculty have a significant role in the education of undergraduates, teaching Anatomy and Physiology and Neuroanatomy during the academic year and several courses during the summer.
+Faculty have a significant role in the education of undergraduates, teaching Anatomy and Physiology and Neuroanatomy during the academic year and providing research training opportunities during the academic year as as during the summer.
 See COURSE LIST for a full list of courses.

 Summer Neuroscience Undergraduate Research Fellowship (SNURF)